 This is the fifth and final section within the topic on the Role of Education.
 This discussion revolves around the difficult choice for college-bound Black students and whether going to an HBCU or PWI impact the Black Community.

 1. What is, was, or would be your biggest reason for attending any university?

 2. Do you consider HBCU’s or PWI’s better schools for Black students?

 3. Do you agree or disagree with the notion that HBCU’s do not prepare you for the “real world” and are antiquated?

 Please write in and response to our 3 poll questions or post some questions that you would like to see asked.
-These question and more were addressed on MONTH/DAY/YEAR during the discussion which is now airing on YouTube.
+These question and more were addressed on 10/18/2020 in our Roundtable which is also available on YouTube.